Fast Track Racing: Car No. 01 results

+Car No. 9 results

 Car No. 10 history

 Towards the end of 2018, it was announced that Tommy Vigh Jr. would pilot the #10 car for the full 2019 campaign.

-With sponsorship from Extreme Kleaner, Tommy would go on to post one Top 10 finish, and hold on to earn the Rookie of the Year award.
+With sponsorship from Extreme Kleaner, Tommy would go on to post one Top 10 finish and hold on to earn the Rookie of the Year award.
 Vigh became the oldest recipient of such an award in ARCA Racing Series history.

 Ken Schrader piloted his old friend's #10 in two races, DuQuoin and Salem Speedway.
 This stretch produced one top 5, a 3rd place at DuQuoin, and two top 10's.